alexbarry/AlexCalc/README.md

 * I use [MathJax](https://www.mathjax.org/) to render the LaTeX into the equation display in HTML.
 * I threw together a UI in HTML and Android.
 There turned out to be a lot more UI specific code than I anticipated.
 In hindsight I should have tried to do more of it in C++.

 Once the page is downloaded, there are no server side dependencies.
 Everything should be running locally in your browser.
+(However, note that if you try to save this page for offline use and then open it, it won't work.
+I think it's because browsers block running WASM loaded from the local filesystem, presumably for security.
+When I test locally I host a simple webserver, e.g. (`python3 -m http.server 1234`) and then navigate my browser to `http://localhost:1234`.
+If there is demand for an offline version, or something I can do to help browsers save the page for offline use, please let me know!)

 ## Feedback, alternatives?